North Carolina Sales Tax Filing Update February 2020

 - Do I need to register for a sales tax license in North Carolina?

-- Do I need to collect taxes on my North Carolina sales on other platforms?
+- Do I need to collect sales tax on North Carolina sales on non-marketplace platforms?

 - Do I still need to file returns in North Carolina?